Sinkasha/Reflections/src/site/notes/Reflections Campaign/Encyclopedia - World of Reflections/Miscellaneous - Reflections Campaign/The Fish Crystals.md

 #misc
 ## The Fish Crystals

 Belongs to [[Reflections Campaign/Encyclopedia - World of Reflections/NPCs/The Order of the Fish\|The Order of the Fish]].
-There are 7 total in the colors of the rainbow.
+There are 7 total in the colors of the rainbow and one white.
 They are keys to pedestals in [[Reflections Campaign/Encyclopedia - World of Reflections/The Empire of Dagdra#Windrest\|Windrest]].

 Nim's college may have had a secret fish cult.